Daily readings

 Monday, September 14, 2026

 The Exaltation of the Holy Cross.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationThe Exaltation of the Holy Cross